yakbrother/ninepence-mnml/src/content/stories/its-time-for-a-wolf-story/index.md

 featured: false
 ---

-When I was 25, I quit my cushy job in Philadelphia and, with $120 in my pocket and a banjo tied to my backpack, I set out to work at a wolf sanctuary in New Mexico.
+When I was 25, I quit my cushy job in Philadelphia.
+With $120 in my pocket and a banjo tied to my backpack, I set out to work at a wolf sanctuary in New Mexico.
 The two years I spent in the middle of nowhere, next to Navajo and Zuni land, were a profound influence on my life.

-All the wolves there were rescued wolves or wolf dog hybrids - and the odd fox or dingo - because people continue to buy them or breed them in places where they are illegal.
+All the wolves there were rescued wolves or wolf dog hybrids (and the odd fox or dingo) because people continue to buy them or breed them in places where they are illegal.
 Some came from rich owners.
 Some were to be put down but we interceded.
 We took care of them, educated school kids about wolves, and fed them barrels of meat.
 (The wolves, not the kids.)

 The volunteers lived simply, without running water, in fire-heated cabins or hogans.
 We had a $25/week stipend, along with whatever we could make in construction on the side for neighbors.
 I think I made only $3,000 each year, but it was fun and toughened all of us up.

 One particularly aggressive resident was named Luna - mostly arctic wolf, a bit dog.
 Enough wolf to be aggressive and enough dog to not be scared of humans.
 This tended to be a dangerous mix.
 None of the volunteers were allowed to go inside and pet her - we had to coax her into a secondary cage while we performed cleanup and repairs.

 Now, on this day, Luna was all set to move into a bigger enclosure.
 It wasn't far away, so we built a simple pathway fence to guide her the right way.
 We had posts driven into the ground, but the fencing was temporary.